GoogleChrome/web.dev/src/site/content/en/blog/top-cwv-2023/index.md

 Some tips for configuring your CDNs are:

-- Consider increasing how long content is cached for (e.g. is it actually critical that content is always fresh?
+- Consider increasing how long content is cached for (for example, is it actually critical that content is always fresh?
 Or can it be a few minutes stale?).
 - Consider maybe even caching content indefinitely, and then purging the cache if/when you make an update.
 - Explore whether you can move dynamic logic currently running on your origin server to the [edge](https://en.wikipedia.org/wiki/Edge_computing) (a feature of most modern CDNs).